mkopciuszynski/arpes/docs/source/interactive.rst

 1. QtTool or ``qt_tool``, an ImageTool-like native data exploration client for 2, 3, and 4 dimensional data exploration and visualization

-At present QtTool offers speed advantages over BokehTool because it runs natively on one’s computer.
-BokehTool can be run even in hosted Jupyter notebooks across the internet, but data has to be pushed across HTTP, which means that responsivity can be hundreds of milliseconds.
-BokehTool is supplemented by a wide range of interactive analysis tools that can be used to :doc:`create masks <data-manipulation>`, :doc:`set up and examine curve fits <curve-fitting>`, mark symmetry points, and interactively set parameters for smoothing and second derivatives or curvature analysis, among other tasks.

 Furthermore, we discuss below how these interactive tools get around one of the most annoying sticking points of Jupyter notebooks, the problem of lost work through kernel restarts and hanged kernels, by being